 Best for Large Group Training : AdvanceOnline

-AdvanceOnline has been around since the 1990s and is a web-based provider of safety, health, and human resources compliance training as well as OSHA and Department of Transportation (DOT) training programs.
+AdvanceOnline has been around since the 1990s and is a web-based provider of safety, health, and human resources compliance training and OSHA and Department of Transportation (DOT) training programs.
 Its goal is to be a low-cost and high-quality alternative to classroom training programs, delivering safety training and services to individuals, companies, and government agencies.

-It offers solutions specifically for large groups on a powerful learning management system which helps businesses track employee training performance and generates course tasks.
-Custom solutions are available if any of the current offerings don’t meet your company’s needs.
+It offers solutions for large groups on a powerful learning management system that helps businesses track employee training performance and generate course tasks.
+Custom solutions are available if any of the current offerings don't meet your company's needs.

 We chose AdvanceOnline as our best construction safety training program for large group training because it has been offering web-based OSHA-compliant courses for decades and has a robust course lineup.

-Construction safety courses typically run $79 to $169 per course for individuals, but you need to contact the company directly for group pricing or for custom courses.
+Reviews are mostly positive, and students like the courses' flexibility, affordability, and quality of instruction.
+Construction safety courses start at $24.95 per course for individuals, but you need to contact the company directly for group pricing or custom courses.

 Best for Training-on-the-Go : 360training